PARTNERS IN ACCESSIBILITY

 PARTNERS IN ACCESSIBILITY.

-The Public Theater partners with the following organizations to offer Audio Descriptions, Open Captions, American Sign Language interpretations, and direct access to seating for our productions at The Public and The Delacorte Theater.
+The Public Theater partners with the following organizations to offer Live and Recorded Audio Descriptions, Open Captions, Closed Captions, American Sign Language interpretations, and direct access to seating for our productions at The Public and The Delacorte Theater.

 Hands On is a non-profit arts service organization whose mission is to provide access to New York’s vibrant arts and cultural mainstream for the Deaf and hard of hearing communities.
 Hands On has coordinated interpreted performances at the Delacorte Theatre since 1984, making possible access for thousands of Deaf and hard of hearing audiences to one of New York’s most iconic and exciting summer events.
 In the Fall of 2018, The Public initiated interpreted programs at our Flagship home on Astor Place with the leadership of Hands On for MOTHER OF THE MAID.
 Since then, our ASL offerings have significantly expanded across all our venues and productions.